Breakthrough in quantum photonics promises a new era in optical circuits

-Category: Environment Hits: 2Researchers have shown that single photons can be emitted in a uniform way from quantum dots arranged in a precise pattern.
+Category: Environment Hits: 3Researchers have shown that single photons can be emitted in a uniform way from quantum dots arranged in a precise pattern.
 The team has used such methods to create single-quantum dots, with their remarkable single-photon emission characteristics.
 It is expected that the ability to precisely align uniformly-emitting quantum dots will enable the production of optical circuits, potentially leading to novel advancements in quantum computing and communications technologies.

 Read more https://www.sciencedaily.com/releases/2021/02/210205150132.htm